 How to treat globus

-If you experience the globus sensation (and are younger than 50 and don’t drink and smoke heavily), follow this plan of action:
+If you experience the globus sensation, are younger than 50 and don’t drink and smoke heavily, follow this plan of action:

-- If the globus sensation eases off or goes away, you likely have acid-reflux disease
+- If the globus sensation eases off or goes away, you likely have acid reflux.

 - If the symptoms do not improve, see your primary care physician.
 He or she may refer you to an otolaryngologist or a gastroenterologist.

-Patients are often referred to otolaryngologists (ear, nose and throat doctors) because primary care physicians often do not have the tools necessary to perform a thorough examination of the throat.
+Patients are often referred to otolaryngologists because primary care physicians may not have the tools necessary to perform a thorough examination of the throat.